Real News Update

-Real News Update was a weekly webcast that lasted from July 30, 2017, to March 15, 2020, to support the Presidency of Donald Trump and his 2020 presidential campaign.
-The show was available on Donald Trump's Facebook, Twitter and YouTube accounts and was hosted by Donald Trump's daughter-in-law, Lara Trump, wife of Eric Trump.
-It was presented in the form of a short newscast lasting from one to five minutes and delivered updates on the accomplishments of the Presidency of Donald Trump.
+Real News Update was a weekly webcast that lasted from July 30, 2017, to March 15, 2020, to support the first presidency of Donald Trump and his 2020 presidential campaign.
+The show was available on Trump's Facebook, Twitter and YouTube accounts and was hosted by his daughter-in-law, Lara Trump, wife of Eric Trump.
+It was presented in the form of a short newscast lasting from one to five minutes, and delivered updates on the accomplishments of his presidency.

 Background

 Lara Trump played an integral role in the 2016 presidential campaign of Donald Trump and was regarded by many as a 'secret weapon' in securing a Republican Party victory in North Carolina that year, in support of her father-in-law.

-Following Donald Trump's inauguration in January 2017, she disparaged the mainstream news media for excessively negative coverage of Donald Trump's presidency.
-She also criticized CNN, ABC, CBS and NBC for refusing to air a May 2017 advertisement that listed President Donald Trump's accomplishments during his first 100 days as president.
+Following Donald Trump's inauguration in January 2017, she disparaged the mainstream news media for excessively negative coverage of his presidency.
+She also criticized CNN, ABC, CBS and NBC for refusing to air a May 2017 advertisement that listed his accomplishments during his first 100 days as president.

 Lara began work on Donald Trump's re-election effort shortly after his inauguration, working alongside Michael Glassner.
-By March 2017, she was hired as a senior consultant by the digital vendor for Donald Trump's campaign and would quickly become a prominent figure in his 2020 presidential campaign.
+By March 2017, she was hired as a senior consultant by the digital vendor for Trump's campaign, and would quickly become a prominent figure in his 2020 presidential campaign.

-Vox has speculated that Real News may be a partial fulfillment of Donald Trump's plan to launch his own news network, an idea that has been dubbed 'Trump TV'.
+Vox has speculated that Real News may be a partial fulfillment of Trump's plan to launch his own news network, an idea that has been dubbed "Trump TV".